HollerLondon/sfMooToolsFormExtraPlugin/README.md

  * Controls locale (defaults to `en-GB`), and location of locale files - must include all locales if moved
  * Controls the theme and location of the theme CSS files and images
- * Controls the default display date and time formats for the symfony dropdown widgets
+ * Controls the default display date and time formats for the symfony drop down widgets

 #### Widget configuration options: